DANCE-Lab/DANCE-Wiki/docs/undergrad_ras/final_paper.md

 #### [Link to Poster Template](https://docs.google.com/presentation/d/1KKKmeH3bBMKrOkSkoFpO75gke9pdy0Q4j5pALZ3X3h8/edit?usp=sharing)

 ### Introduction/Background
 Clearly present your thesis.
 Include hypotheses, research aims, and motivation.
-Provide strongest pieces of evidence from your literature review that demonstrate the significance of carrying out your proposed project.
+Present the strongest pieces of evidence from your literature review that demonstrate the significance of carrying out your proposed project.
 Write the most important pieces of information (e.g., your hypotheses) in bullet form.
 You can bold your text to make it further stand out and denote its importance.

 ### Methods
 The methods section is your opportunity to clearly state how you plan on carrying out your proposed project.
 Make sure to detail both methods relating to data collection (e.g., participant population, scales that you will use) and data analysis (e.g., student's t-test, ANOVA), and how these decisions will allow you to answer your research question and contribute to filling the gap you have identified in the literature.